Align-self - Property CSS

 Opéra mini

-property history.
+align-self property history.

-) have been introduced in the specifications for grids and flex-boxes.
+Alignment properties (including align-self) have been introduced in the specifications for grids and flex-boxes.

 A module specific to alignments was then added.
 It includes descriptions of all properties related to block alignments.